-- Ensuring all members of staff have read and understood this policy. - Receiving any concerns raised about the Trust Executive leaders including Headteachers, the Director of Education and any member of the Trust Central Team.
+- Ensuring all members of staff are aware of this policy. - Receiving any concerns raised about the Trust Executive leaders including Headteachers and any member of the Trust Central Team.

 Each school's Headteacher will be responsible for

 - Receiving, investigating and responding to any concerns that have been raised by school staff. - Being the first point of contact regarding whistleblowing within the school